Also known as

 Which habitats is it likely to invade?

-Heavily disturbed forest and light gaps, shrublands, coastal and estuarine margins, inshore islands, consolidated sand dunes, wetlands, some tussocklands, and places epiphytes would usually be found, especially in well-drained low-frost areas.
+Heavily disturbed forest and light gaps, shrublands, coastal and estuarine margins, inshore islands, consolidated sand dunes, wetlands, some tussocklands, well-drained low-frost areas.

 What can I do to get rid of it?

 1. Pull up all small plants (easiest in winter).
 Leave on site to rot down.

 2. Cut and squirt (all year round): make cuts at regular intervals around the trunk, apply 1.5ml of a product containing 100g picloram+300g triclopyr/L (undiluted) per cut.

 3. Cut and paint stumps (all year round): a product containing 100g picloram+300g triclopyr/L or triclopyr 600 EC (100ml/L) or picloram gel.

 4. Frilling (all year round): a product containing 100g picloram+300g triclopyr/L (100ml/L) or triclopyr 600g/L (100ml/L) or triclopyr 120g/L (200ml/L).

 5. Injection method: use either 10 mm wide holes drilled at 45 degree angle down into trunk 50 mm deep spaced at 50 mm around trunk, or a series of 80 mm wide blazes cut to a depth of 15-20 mm, spaced at 20-40 mm.
 Fill each with picloram gel.